AleksiKnuutila/tg_snowball/README.md

 - Metadata about public groups and channels on Telegram and sampling process
 - A graph of connections between channels
-- Tools for testing whether sample reflects Telegram communities of interest to you
+- Tools for helping you select sample of channels and assess sampling results

 # Update 14.11.
 2023